• Skip to main content

 • Store the candies in a container in a dry, dark place at room temperature.

-• Just remember to keep hard candy out of reach of young children because they are a choking hazard.
+• Just remember to keep the strawberry hard candy out of reach of young children because they are a choking hazard.

 Wrapped strawberry hard candies in a red box.